YunongPan/swin_gui/README.md

 1. Please set up the environment refer to  [get_started.md](https://github.com/open-mmlab/mmdetection/blob/master/docs/get_started.md) before starting to install mmdetection. it is recommended to create a conda virtual environment and activate it.
     ```
-   conda create -n swin_gui python=3.7 -y
+   conda create -n swin python=3.7 -y
-   conda activate swin_gui
+   conda activate swin
     ```
 2. It is important to confirm that all package versions match each other!
 The matching sequence is: GPU + system→CUDA Toolkit→PyTorch→mmcv_full.
 3. Here is some successful sequence: